invoiceninja/invoiceninja.github.io/source/docs/introduction.md

 In many cases in the app a single tap will take one action, while a long tap will provide a shortcut to a common secondary action.
 For example tapping on the 'Clients' option in the sidebar will load the clients view, whereas long tapping it will instead create a new client.
 This pattern is used throughout the app.

+The app version (ie. `v5.1.56-A47`) is comprised of two parts: the API version and the Admin Portal version.
+In this cases the API version is `5.1.56` and the AP version is `47`.
+The `A` denotes the platform, in this case Android.

 ## Performance